brianglass/anastasis/files/16 September.md

 Tone 3.

-Believers, as we contemplate the championÂ’s festival being celebrated, let us sing a hymn of thanksgiving to God, wonderful in his counsels; for by womanÂ’s nature he defeated the invisible might of the hostile power, perfecting his own divine power in the weakness of the fair Martyr.
+Believers, as we contemplate the champion’s festival being celebrated, let us sing a hymn of thanksgiving to God, wonderful in his counsels; for by woman’s nature he defeated the invisible might of the hostile power, perfecting his own divine power in the weakness of the fair Martyr.
 At her intercessions, save our souls.

 **(Twice)**